run-llama/llama_index/docs/use_cases/multimodal.md

 ### Pydantic Program for Generating Structured Output for Multi-Modal LLMs

-This notebooks shows how to generate `structured` output with new OpenAI GPT4V via LlamaIndex.
-The user just needs to specify a Pydantic object.
+You can generate `structured` output with new OpenAI GPT4V via LlamaIndex.
+The user just needs to specify a Pydantic object to define the structure of output.

-Check out our guides below:
+Check out the guide below:

 ```{toctree}
 ---